lockepatton/sonipy/tests/README.md

 pip install nose2
 ```

-With sonipy installed, run nose2 in the home directory of your sonipy repo.
+With soni-py installed, run nose2 in the home directory of your soni-py repo.